Pandit Narendra Sharma

 Pandit Narendra Sharma (28 February 1913 – 12 February 1989) was an Indian writer, poet and lyricist in Hindi language.
 He also wrote some songs for Indian Hindi cinema, like the title song for Satyam Shivam Sundaram (1979), for which he also received a Filmfare Award nomination for Best Lyricist.

 Life and career

-Pandit Narendra Sharma was born in Jahangirpur near Proposed International Airport Jewer, Greater Noida, District Gautam Buddh Nagar Uttar Pradesh in the National Capital Region.
+Pandit Narendra Sharma was born in Jahangirpur near Jewar Airport, Gautam Buddha Nagar district Uttar Pradesh in the National Capital Region.
 He did his undergraduate program and M.A in English Literature at Allahabad University.

 Lata Mangeshkar the singer used to address him as her father while she was addressed as his daughter.
 In a documentary on Lata Mangeshkar produced and directed by Nasreen Munni Kabir for Britain's Channel 4 the singer has confessed that she learned a lot from pandithji and could negotiate many difficulties of life based on his advice.